Last Updated on July 24, 2024 by Kirsten Raccuia

 Gopeng, Perak – An Adrenaline Filled Weekend in Malaysia

 Just outside of Ipoh, Gopeng is an adrenaline junkie’s paradise.
 It’s home to rivers full of rapids, miles of caves, and limestone cliffs.
-We went water rafting here a few years ago and had a fab time.
+We went white water rafting here a few years ago and had a fab time.

 We’ve also been spelunking in Gua Tempurung.
 It’s a massive cave system that has an underground river running through it.
 It’s approximately 400 million years old and was used by the communists during the Malayan Emergency – you can still see their etchings on the cave walls.

-Take the river tour, and you’ll have to shimmy through the narrow little tunnels which open to caverns full of spiky stalactites and stalagmites.
+Take the river tour, and you’ll have to shimmy through the narrow little tunnels, which open to caverns full of spiky stalactites and stalagmites.
 If you are claustrophobic, don’t take the more extended river tour, it’s not for you.

 This may not be the best weekend trip in Malaysia to take the kiddos.
 Depending on their age, the rapids may be too intense.
 And the river tours through the cave are 4-5 hours, which might be too much for your little ones.